Here’s a list of reasons why something might be considered hard or difficult for kids:

 Then why the resistance?

-So if coding isn’t hard, why does that perception exist?
+So if coding isn’t impossibly difficult, why does that perception exist?

 Well for starters, coding is a hot, relevant topic.
 No offense to anyone who juggles, but it’s just not an activity you hear about on a daily basis.
 So, it could be the constant reminder that “coding is important” but yet “we need more coders” that makes coding seem like a difficult task.